5 Quick Tips to Protect Your School District from Ransomware Now

 While the education sector remains the most affected industry when it comes to malware encounters, according to Microsoft Security Intelligence, IT Departments and Managed Service Providers can take steps to lower the risks of their district becoming cybercriminals’ next target.

-Global Data Consultants (GDC) is a Premier IT Service Provider with the goal of helping businesses proactively manage and protect their information technology.
+GDC IT Solutions (GDC) is a Premier IT Service Provider with the goal of helping businesses proactively manage and protect their information technology.
 Recognizing that is an industry that is competitive and constantly changing, GDC realized early that the key to growing was to understand the industry and stick to these fundamental business principles — employ the best talent, excel in the delivery of technical services, and focus on customer satisfaction.

 With experienced and certified professionals, GDC delivers services in the areas of managed IT service, application development, data center, 24/7 multilingual service desk, desktop lifecycle management, project management, and business process consulting.